swekizer/scrollNote/README.md

 ## Setup Instruction

-Refer to setup.md.
+Refer to setup.md

 ## How to Use

 ### First Time Setup

-1. **Sign Up**: Click the scrollNote extension icon in Chrome and create an account
+1. **Sign Up**: Click the scrollNote extension icon in Chrome and create an account.
+You will receive a email verification email on your email id from supabase.
 2. **Sign In**: Use your credentials to sign in to the extension

 ### Capturing Snaps